Greashun/BinaryTreeTutorial/README.md

 1. Open your terminal and type “git --version” without quotes:
     - If the terminal returns “git version 2.25.1.windows/mac/linux.1” or equivalent you can proceed with the installation process.
-    - If the the terminal doesn’t return the proper result please install git before proceeding.
+    - If the the terminal doesn’t return the proper result please install git before proceeding using the link provided (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
     <p><img src="./media/image31.png" alt="snap-shot"><p>

     *Caution*: If you would like to save your own work within your repository it's recommended to fork over git cloning.
 Under git clone by pushing changes from your folder this would alter the original repository.